Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Results

 The derivation of atomic gas mass is done assuming an optically thin emission,

-where $S_{\mathrm{H_{I}}}$ is the integrated flux of H\emissiontype{I} in the unit of Jy km s$^{-1}$.
+where $S_{\mathrm{H\emissiontype{I}}}$ is the integrated flux of H\emissiontype{I} in the unit of Jy km s$^{-1}$.

-In order to get rid of the effects of the size of progenitors, we normalize the interstellar gas mass with the stellar mass.
-Although previous studies such as \citet{Casoli98} and \citet{Zhu01} have used \textit{B}-band luminosity for the normalization because of data availabilities, \textit{B}-band is seriously affected by the emission from young stars and dust.
-Therefore, it is not good to use \textit{B}-band for the purpose of the normalization.
-Since \textit{Ks}-band is less affected by star formation history than \textit{B}-band \citep{KC98}, we adopted \textit{Ks}-band luminosity for the normalization.
-The effective wavelength of 2MASS \textit{Ks}-band whose data is used for the normalization is 2.16 $\mu$m.
+In order to get rid of the effects of the size of progenitors, we normalise the interstellar gas mass with \textit{K$_{s}$}-band luminosity.
+Although previous studies such as \citet{Casoli98} and \citet{Zhu01} have used \textit{B}-band luminosity for the normalisation because of data availabilities, \textit{B}-band severely affected by the emission from young stars and dust.
+Therefore, it is not good to use \textit{B}-band for the purpose of the normalisation.
+Since \textit{K$_{s}$}-band is less affected by star-formation history than \textit{B}-band \citep{KC98}, we adopted \textit{K$_{s}$}-band luminosity for the normalisation.
+The effective wavelength of 2MASS \textit{K$_{s}$}-band, whose data is used for the normalisation, is 2.16 $\mu$m.

-For interacting galaxies, we divided the interacting system into two constituent galaxies except for VV~254.
-VV~254 is divided into three components: UGC~12914, UGC~12915 and the bridge region.
-These divisions are performed with the same manner described in Paper I.
+For interacting galaxies, we divided the interacting system into two constituent galaxies except for VV 254.
+VV 254 is split into three components: UGC 12914, UGC 12915, and the bridge region.
+These divisions are performed in the same manner described in Paper I.

+The basic properties of interacting galaxies are summarised in table \ref{IG} as following manners: \begin{quote} Column (1): Pair name\\ Column (2): Galaxy name\\ Column (3): Molecular hydrogen gas mass assuming the Galactic $I_{\mathrm{CO}}-N_{\mathrm{H2}}$ conversion factor of 1.8 $\times$ 10$^{20}$ [cm$^{-2}$ (K km s$^{-1}$)$^{-1}$]\\ Column (4): Atomic hydrogen gas mass assuming an optically thin emission, $M_\mathrm{{H_{I}}}[M_{\odot}] = 2.36 \times 10^{5} D^{2} S_{\mathrm{H\emissiontype{I}}}$, where $D$ is the distance in megaparsec, and $S_{\mathrm{H\emissiontype{I}}}$ is the integrated flux of H\emissiontype{I} in Jy km s$^{-1}$\\ Column (5): H$\alpha$ luminosity.
+For Arp 84 and VV 254, FUV luminosity is also listed\\ Column (6): 24 $\mu$m luminosity.
+For Arp 84, 8 $\mu$m luminosity\\ Column (7): \textit{K$_{s}$} luminosity\\ Column (8): Star formation rate\\ Column (9): Global molecular gas fraction\\ Column (10): References of H\emissiontype{I}, H$\alpha$, FUV, 24 $\mu$m, and 8 $\mu$m \end{quote} Similarly, basic properties of control sample galaxies are summarised in table \ref{COatlas} in the following way: \begin{quote}